rw82622/oop-boggle-ii/README.md

 ### Step 2: Implement "BoggleBoard#include?"

-It's time to translate your pseudocode to ruby.
+It's time to translate your pseudocode to python.

 What, if any, instance methods do you need to define?
 Would your algorithm be easier to write if your board were stored in a different way?